patrickwick/binutils/README.md

 * -j / --only-section and --pad-to are not supported for ELF to ELF copying
 * no support for multiple single character arguments with single dash, e.g. `-gS`

-There are many possible optimizations that won't be done before the existing zig objcopy ELF to ELF feature set without the limitations is achieved.
-Input file modifications are avoided as much as possible, i.e.: sections and headers are only relocated when necessary.